PaulvOertzen/LSH_Informatik/InformatikWettbewerb/Aufgabe1/Documentation/Documentation.md

 # Documentation

+## Task definition
+The task which we were given, stated that we should build a program that helps a person writing texts for a game in which two players jump through a text and who ever jumps out of the text first has won.
+The problem is, that in many cases there are so-called intersections, which means, that both players will jump out of text at same time.
+Our solution for this problem is, that our program has two players that go through the text and if there is an intersection we would take the position of one player, go one move back and mark that position in the text with '$$$'-characters.
+In case of an intersection we would go back one move and mark this in the text as word which needs to be changed, because this is the position from where on the following intersections happened.

 ## Structure and Designdecisions

-1: I have decided to not comment the code, since everything will be explained in this documentation. <br>
+1: We have decided to use as few comments as possible, since everything will be explained in this documentation. <br>

-2: I have divided this program into two class, one that does everything text-related and one that does everything player-related
+2: We have decided to use 4 classes, a class that does everything text-related, one that does everything player-related, one that controls the two classes and of course the main class, which serves as entry-point for the compiler.

 3: We have tried a few algorithms to find intersections: <br>
 3.1: Comparing the positions of each player after each move.
 This would have the advantage that you can stop the game as soon